Finnsnes

 Finnsnes has several small suburbs that surround it, forming one large urban area.
 These are Sandvika/Skogen, Finnfjordbotn, Nygård, Trollvika, and Silsand.
 Over the last 100 years, the town has grown from a small farm community into the center for commerce in the small region.
-Finnsnes has experienced extensive growth both commercially and industrially the last few decades.
+Finnsnes has experienced extensive growth both commercially and industrially in the last few decades.
 In 2000, the village of Finnsnes was granted town status.
-The 3.37 km2 town has a population (2017) of 4,658 which gives the town a population density of 1459 PD/km2.
+The 3.37 km2 town has a population (2023) of 4,917 and a population density of 1459 PD/km2.

 Transportation

 The town is the regional center for the Midt-Troms region, connected by boat with the city of Tromsø to the north, the town of Harstad to the southwest, and the town of Narvik to the south.
 The town is serviced by Bardufoss Airport (civilian and military), Finnfjord Havn (freight), and Finnsnes Terminal (shuttle busses, shuttle ships for Harstad and Tromsø, and the Hurtigruten).

-Finnsnes is an important centre for transportation both on land and sea.
+Finnsnes is an important center for transportation both on land and sea.
 The coastal steamer has daily calls both northbound and southbound, and Tromsø and Harstad can be reached within a little more than an hour by speedboat.
 Finnsnes also hosts the main office of one of the biggest transportation companies in Norway, and the local bus company on Senja takes you to and from all parts of Senja.
 Norwegian County Road 86 runs through the town and across the Gisund Bridge connecting all of Senja to the mainland of Norway.

 Economy

-Senja and the surrounding region has gone through a positive development, having had the largest growth in trade and industry in Troms county, related to the size of the population.
+Senja and the surrounding region have gone through a positive development, having had the largest growth in trade and industry in Troms county, related to the size of the population.
 The municipality is making efforts to provide facilities for companies that plan to establish activity in the region.
-The millennium town of Finnsnes is also the regional centre in middle part of Troms, and a centre of trade and service for about 35,000 people.
+The millennium town of Finnsnes is also the regional center in the middle part of Troms, and a center of trade and service for about 35,000 people.
 Every summer, the town prepares for the one-week summer festival, "Finnsnes i Fest", aiming to put Finnsnes on the map.
 Finnsnes has two hotels.
 Good transportation connections make Finnsnes an attractive place for conferences.
-Trade and service provides employment for many people, but Lenvik also has major companies for fish processing and fishing tackle, and a melting work.
-Fishing and agriculture is still very important, and fish farming is of increasing importance for the employment of people.
+Trade and service employ many people, but Lenvik also has major companies for fish processing and fishing tackle, and a melting work.
+Fishing and agriculture are still very important, and fish farming is of increasing importance for the employment of people.
 Prospects of education are good in the municipality.

 Gateway to Senja

 The town has become known as the Gateway to Senja: the land of contrasts, which brands itself being the Fairytale Island (Eventyrøya).
-There are several attractions in Finnsnes and the nearby island of Senja and for tourists Finnsnes is the reference point when sightseeing in the region.
-The island is also called the Island of Adventure, and is a Norway in miniature with mountains and fjords, small communities, nature, culture and people, hospitality and go-ahead spirit, and all kinds of weather.
+There are several attractions in Finnsnes and the nearby island of Senja and for tourists, Finnsnes is the reference point when sightseeing in the region.
+The island is also called the Island of Adventure and is a Norway in miniature with mountains and fjords, small communities, nature, culture and people, hospitality and go-ahead spirit, and all kinds of weather.